yvkozub/curl/docs/libcurl/opts/CURLOPT_ECH.md

 ECHConfigList that is used for ECH rather than attempting to download such a value from the DNS.
 - pn:<name>
-If the string starts with "pn:" then the remainder of the string should be a DNS/host name that is used to over-ride the public_name field of the ECHConfigList that will be used for ECH.
+If the string starts with "pn:" then the remainder of the string should be a DNS/hostname that is used to over-ride the public_name field of the ECHConfigList that will be used for ECH.